Faulty street lighting

 Dimming of high wattage lights

 Lighting levels need to be at their best during peak hours when traffic volumes are high; outside of these hours levels can be reduced.
-We have therefore started a 2 year programme of dimming the majority of high wattage lights around the County between the hours of 10pm and 7am.
+We have therefore started a 2 year programme of dimming the majority of high wattage lights around the County when traffic volumes reduce at night.

 As these lights are high wattage, when dimmed they show very little difference in brightness.
 Therefore the programme will give great savings in terms of energy and carbon reduction but with very little, if any, noticeable effect to the road user.